twinfield10/Rebirtha-Model/README.md

   WOW!
 Reynolds is worth over 3 wins in a 162 game season compared to a backup player!
 That's a lot!
 I thought that you said it wasn't a big difference!?
 What does that mean for the adjustment??

-  In reality, yes, this difference is a lot and it is the reason that the Pirates should be smart and extend Reynolds if they want any shot at success.
+  In reality, yes, this difference is significant and it is the reason that the Pirates should be smart and extend Reynolds if they want any shot at success.
 However for this model, I aim to attack biases like these in a betting market.
 Among gamblers, position players (with maybe the exception of Judge and Trout) cannot affect a single game as much as other players (i.e., pitchers) can.
-While Reynolds is worth 3 wins (or 30 runs) more than his backup in a 162 game season, there is only 4/5 plate appearances per game for these players and when the CF only makes up 1/9 of a lineup, the difference between the two values is marginal at best.
+While Reynolds is worth 3 wins (or 30 runs) more than his backup in a 162 game season, there are only 4/5 plate appearances per game for a player and when the CF only makes up 1/9 of a lineup, the difference between the two values is marginal at best.
 This difference also only comes into play if Reynolds plays over 80% of games in a season.
 If he were to play more, the CF WAR would increase at a rate proportional to the percent of games he plays over 80%.
 For every 16.2 games (10% of season) over 80% that Reynolds plays in CF, he will increase the total CF WAR by 0.35.
 For every 16.2 games that his backup plays over 20%, they will increase the CF WAR by 0.05.
 The 0.3 WAR difference per 10 games is only 0.03 per game.
 In this model, I assume that 1 win is equal to 10 runs.
 I will get more into the assumption below, but for now, this means that the difference on a per game basis (over or under the allotted 80% of games) is only 0.3 runs.
 While that is a more significant difference than other positions, Reynolds may also be playing another position in that lineup so the adjustment would really be between the playerin CF and the player that Reynolds displaced in another position.

   ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Rotating Cast of Characters: